prodhanm/python_dict_points_II/README.md

     word = "Lay"

-Now we iterate over the word:
+Now we iterate over the list words and then nesting over the loop with a for loop that access the substrings of each index of words:
     for word in words:
         for char in word.lower():
             if char in points: